Data Processing Addendum

 You agree that Maze may use the entities listed here, and hereby approve the appointment of those entities, as Sub-processors to Process Customer Personal Data.

 You agree that Maze may use Sub-processors to fulfil its contractual obligations under the Agreement and Maze shall notify you from time to time of the identity of any amendments to the Sub-processors it engages and you may within fourteen (14) days of receipt of such notice, object (on reasonable grounds) to the proposed appointment.
-If, within fourteen (14) days of receipt of such notice, you notify Maze in writing of any objection (on reasonable grounds) to the proposed appointment: (i) Maze shall work with you in good faith to make available a commercially reasonable change in the provision of the Service which avoids the use of the proposed Sub-processor; and (ii) where such a change cannot be made within a further fourteen (14) days from Maze's receipt of your objection, notwithstanding anything in the Agreement, Maze may by written notice to you terminate the Agreement with immediate effect either (at its option) in whole or to the extent that it relates to the Service which require the use of the proposed Sub-processor.
+If, within fourteen (14) days of receipt of such notice, you notify Maze in writing of any objection (on reasonable grounds) to the proposed appointment: (i) Maze shall work with you in good faith to make available a commercially reasonable change in the provision of the Services which avoids the use of the proposed Sub-processor; and (ii) where such a change cannot be made within a further fourteen (14) days from Maze's receipt of your objection, notwithstanding anything in the Agreement, Maze may by written notice to you terminate the Agreement with immediate effect either (at its option) in whole or to the extent that it relates to the Services which require the use of the proposed Sub-processor.

 Maze shall be liable for the acts and omissions of all Sub-processors under or in connection with this DPA.